 notnull Constraint

-Notice that in Listing 12.23 there is a second constraint: the non-null constraint using the contextual keyword nonnull.
-The constraint triggers a warning if a nullable type is specified for the type parameter decorated with notnull.
-In this case, for example, declaring EntityDictionary<string?, EntityBase> will issue the warning that, “Nullability of type argument 'string?' doesn't match 'notnull' constraint.”
+In Listing 12.23, there is a second constraint: the non-null constraint using the contextual keyword notnull.
+This constraint triggers a warning if a nullable type is specified for the type parameter decorated with notnull.
+In this case, for example, declaring EntityDictionary<string?, EntityBase> will lead to the following warning: Nullability of type argument 'string?' doesn't match 'notnull' constraint.

-notnull cannot be combined with the struct or class constraints which are not nullable by default as we describe next.
+The notnull keyword cannot be combined with the struct or class constraints, which are not nullable by default (as we describe next).

 struct/class Constraints